dodgeblaster/jscourse/chapters/Day1/README.md

 -   types
 -   operators

-And how to create decision making in our code using:
+And how to make decisions in our code using:

 -   if statements